MindAmp-Limited/custom_plot_examples/README.md

 3. All other one-off setup procedures for the plot should be added to the ```__init__``` method.
 E.g. Loading a model for signal classification
 4. The ```Custom``` class must include the ```custom_func``` method to receive the device signal and return data for the plot

+The GUI has included common Python libraries such as NumPy, SciPy and scikit-learn for data manipulation.
+The full list of the included package can be found in the 'environment.yml' file in this GitHub repository.
+The custom plot scripts can involve these libraries.

 ## Run example custom plots
 1. Click the 'custom plot' button to open the custom plot window